Couple in The Cage: Two Undiscovered Amerindians Visit the West: Field Museum of Natural History, Chicago

 From January 16–17, 1993 Gómez-Peña and Fusco performed at the Field Museum of Natural History in Chicago, aided by Field Museum "docents" played by Paula Killen, Claire DeCoster and Pablo Helguera.
 Following a script written by the artists, DeCoster and Helguera encouraged the audience's questions and analysis while members of the museum's education department surveyed visitors.
 This was a devastating experience for the docents, as they witnessed the large majority of the audience persistently ignore the plaques on either side of the cage and believe the Amerindians to be real.
 Approximately 5,000 people attended, with the Field Museum receiving 48 phone calls regarding the misinformation the public believed was due to the Field Museum.

 Whitney Biennial, New York

 The Couple in the Cage: Two Undiscovered Amerindians Visit the West ended its tour as a selection of the 1993 Whitney Biennial, an exhibition noted to be one of the most consciousness-raising in the history of the Biennial.
 In addition to the traditional Guatinaui tasks Gómez-Peña and Fusco consistently performed, the artists offered views of Gómez-Peña's genitals for donations of five dollars a view, and a native dance to hip hop music for fifty cents.
-This was the one of the two instances in which the work was clearly presented and contextualized as artwork during the entirety of its tour.
+This was one of the two instances in which the work was clearly presented and contextualized as artwork during the entirety of its tour.
 Despite this, some attendees assumed the artists were actors performing in a work by an artist.